Healthy breakfast

 Extra Gut-Friendly Breakfast Options (or Snacks on the Go)

-If I feel like adding something more solid to my gut-healing breakfast, I reach for a few trusted, clean-eating, gut-friendly options that are also perfect for travel.
+If I feel like adding something more solid, I reach for a few trusted, clean-eating, gut-friendly options that are also perfect for travel.

-One of my favourites is Amisa Organic Lentil Crispbread, paired with organic grass-fed butter—light, satisfying, and gentle on digestion.
-For a touch of sweetness, I enjoy Doves Freee Organic Gluten-Free Oat Bars, which come in delicious flavors like:
+One of my favourites is Amisa Organic Lentil Crispbread or the Buckwheat one, paired with organic grass-fed butter-light, satisfying, and gentle on digestion.

-Another gut-loving, nutrient-dense favorite of mine?
 Macadamia nuts!
-Rich in healthy fats and super satiating, they're a clean, crunchy addition to any hormone-supportive breakfast or mid-morning snack.
+Rich in healthy fats and super satiating.
+They're a clean, crunchy addition to any hormone-supportive breakfast or mid-morning snack.

 Coconut Wraps or Buckwheat noodles Are My Favourite Breakfast Treat or Lunch: Healthy, Delicious & You Can Mix Them With Anything!